 6 – It’s Not Jack and the Beanstalk, Josh Funk (National Read a Book Day)

-To celebrate “Read a Book Day,” I want you to read something exceptionally good today.
+To celebrate “Read a Book Day” today, I want you to read something exceptionally good.
 It’s Not Jack and the Beanstalk is a hilarious book my kids love to pull off the shelf often and look for more fun things they missed on previous readings.
 As usual, Funk is a master of weaving together an exciting tale with unexpected details, twists, and turns.

 In this story, there are three voices.
 A Narrator, who is trying to tell the story of Jack and the Beanstalk in a traditional style.
-Young Jack, who is a rock-climber and has his own ideas about how the story should go.
+Young Jack, who is an avid rock-climber and has his own ideas about how this story should go.
 And a peaceful Giant, by the name of Fred, who is a vegan.
 As you can imagine, this setup is ripe with opportunities for humor.
 I just love imaginative new takes on old classics, don’t you?

 The Amazon rainforest covers much of northwest Brazil.
 It’s a little known fact, but in 2018, 17% of the Amazonian forest was already destroyed and scientists estimate that the 20-25% mark is a tipping point when an irreversible process of flipping the Amazonian forest into a non-forest ecosystem will be set in motion.
 Scary?
 Our kids need to know this.

 The Great Kapok Tree is a beautiful tale of the Amazon rainforest.
 In a non-preachy way, it paints a colorful picture of what happens when trees are cut down, leading to the loss of biodiversity.
 It got my kids thinking and asking, “What can we do?”